 More than 22 million Americans suffer vision loss due to cataracts, and surgery is the best way to regain your vision and prevent blindness.
 Our board-certified ophthalmologists at Seeta Eye Centers have more than 45 years of experience with cataract surgery.
 We know the signs and symptoms to look for in your annual eye exams to identify cataracts and other eye diseases or age-related conditions.

 If you’re experiencing vision changes, please call our office in Poughkeepsie today at 845-454-1025 to schedule your eye exam.
-Seeta Eye Centers serve clients in New York including Poughkeepsie, Fishkill, Hudson Valley and Dutchess County.
+Seeta Eye Centers serve clients in New York including Poughkeepsie, Yorktown, Hudson Valley and Dutchess County.

 We can answer all of your cataract questions during your consultation, but the most common questions our patients have include:

 A: A cataract is a medical condition that often comes on with age where your natural eye lens becomes clouded and interferes with your vision.
 Cataracts develop slowly and early symptoms are barely noticeable.

 Q: Who Gets Cataracts?

 A: Cataracts are most common in those over 40 years old, and more than 50 percent of those over 80 have cataracts or have needed cataract surgery in the past.
 If you have diabetes, are a smoker or have a family history of cataracts, you’re at a higher risk of developing cataracts.
 Newborns are sometimes born with congenital cataracts due to inherited genes, infection or sickness during pregnancy and other prenatal problems.

 Q: Is Cataract Surgery Necessary?

 A: Cataracts can lead to severe vision loss and blindness if left untreated, but the early warning signs are difficult to notice and can go undiagnosed without annual eye exams.
 When your cataract advances and you begin to experience vision impairment, you will need surgery.
 Surgery is the only way to remove cataracts.